Into the unknown II

 [Read Part I before...]

 Only sleep was his mate now.
 Like a faithful dog, it came and went, in bouts.
-Sometimes deep, soundless, taking him onto the oblivion, at other times, fragile and fragmented.
+Sometimes deep, soundless, taking him into the oblivion, at other times, fragile and fragmented.
 Voices did not haunt him.
-Even if they tried hard they could not make him concentrate.
+Even if they tried hard, they could not make him concentrate.

 With the first ray of sunlight came the rush of daily commuters.
 They came with stories, yelling, shouting and gossiping galore.
 Everyone spoke at once.
 But they couldn't touch him.
 The sound waves eluded him.
 They did not enter his ears and reach his brain.
 What was he concentrating on?

 [Part III is in the process]